mAmadAhmad/mAmadAhmad/README.md

 ### 👨‍💻 About Me

 I am an **AI Engineer** with a foundation in Software Engineering.
-I transitioned from building raw statistical models to architecting **scalable AI infrastructures** that solve tangible user problems.
+I transitioned from building raw statistical models to architecting **scalable AI/ML infrastructures** that solve tangible user problems.

 My core strength lies in **engineering around the limitations of LLMs** to create deterministic results.
 I focus on system reliability, ensuring that non-deterministic AI outputs are grounded by robust engineering constraints using tools like **FastAPI**, **Docker**, and **Vector Search**.